albertodemichelis/squirrel/doc/source/reference/introduction.rst

 It is based on Squirrel Script language (http://www.squirrel-lang.org/), but modified to be safer, stricter and faster.
 Quirrel is not backward compatible with original Squirrel (see :ref:`Diff from original <diff_from_original>`)

-Quirrel offers a wide range of features like dynamic typing, delegation, higher order functions, generators, tail recursion, exception handling, automatic memory management while fitting both compiler and virtual machine into about 6k lines of C++ code.
+Quirrel offers a wide range of features like dynamic typing, higher order functions, generators, tail recursion, exception handling, automatic memory management while fitting both compiler and virtual machine into about 6k lines of C++ code.